EU-US Privacy Shield Privacy Statement

 Purposes of Collection and Use

-Innodata collects and uses Personal Data of EU Website Visitors, Business Contacts and Third-Parties as permitted by law, including for the following purposes:
+Innodata collects and uses Personal Data of EU and UK Website Visitors, Business Contacts and Third-Parties as permitted by law, including for the following purposes:

 - to provide products and services as well as support to our customers;